corda/corda/docs/source/upgrade-notes.rst

   No action is needed for default node tables as ``PersistentStateRef`` is used as Primary Key only and the backing columns are automatically not nullable or custom Cordapp entities using ``PersistentStateRef`` as Primary Key.

+* H2 database upgrade - the table with a typo has been change, for each database instance and schema run the following SQL statement:

+    ALTER TABLE [schema].NODE_ATTCHMENTS_CONTRACTS RENAME TO NODE_ATTACHMENTS_CONTRACTS;

+  Schema is optional, run SQL when the node is not running.

 v3.0 to v3.1
 ------------